 - i.
 All supplemental contracts are issued in conformity with the applicable provisions of Idaho Code. - ii.
 The number of activities and the number of coaches/advisors that will be authorized for each activity are outlined in the supplemental salary schedule.
 If activity enrollment is below the minimum required to safely participate, then the corresponding position on the supplemental salary schedule will not be filled and no contract will be issued. - iii.
 Building administration may add additional assistant coaches with building discretionary funds at a salary identified in the supplemental salary schedule for the requested position.
 Building administrators, with the approval of the Superintendent, may add assistants by dividing the total dollar amount available for that activity ensuring equal pay for equal duties. - iv.
 Extracurricular activities are organized into three tiers identified by the level of contact involved in the activity and/or the level of time commitment involved.
 All sports will have a minimum of two coaches.
-If the sport is co-ed, one coach will be male and one will be female.
+If the sport is co-ed, one coach will be male and one will be female. - v.
+All full-time employees are exempt from overtime as provided in the Fair Labor Standards Act.
+As such, it is expected that full-time employees may sometimes be required to work beyond the work day which are extensions of regular teaching assignments and are not included as compensated special duty assignments.
+Specific duties that are assigned as compensated duty outside of the regular school day are subject to the supplemental salary schedule.
+Supplemental contract days are in addition to the standard contract year and are to be used outside of the standard contract calendar.
+Full-time employees on a supplemental day contract are expected to work the number of days identified in the supplemental day contract.

-High School: Activities and Athletics Activity Type Level Safety Ratio High School Activity Advisor Pay Assistant Advisor Pay Tier 1 High 50:1 Band, choir, CAST \$ 4,400 \$ 1,650 Tier 2 Moderate 50:1 Drama, yearbook, debate \$ 2,750 \$ 1,100

-Tier 3 Seasonal 50:1 Academic Decathlon, color-guard, dance, newspaper \$ 1,650 \$ 825 Athletics Type Description Safety Ratio High School Sport Head Coach Pay High School Asst.
-Coach Pay Tier 1 High Contact 10:1 Football, volleyball, cheer, basketball, wrestling \$ 4,950 \$ 2,750 Tier 2 Moderate Contact 15:1 Soccer, baseball, softball \$ 3,850 \$ 2,200 Tier 3 Low Contact 20:1 Cross country, golf, tennis, track \$ 3,080 \$ 1,320

-Middle School: Athletic and Activities

-Activity Type Description Safety Ratio Middle School Activity Advisor Pay Assistant Advisor Pay Tier 1 High 50:1 Band, choir \$ 1,870 \$ - Tier 2 Moderate 50:1 CAST, orchestra, intramural director \$ 1,100 \$ - Tier 3 Seasonal 50:1 Honor Society \$ 550 \$ - Athletics Type Description Safety Ratio Middle School Sport Head Coach Pay Middle School Asst.
-Coach Pay Tier 1 High Contact 10:1 Football, volleyball, basketball, wrestling \$ 2,090 \$ 1,540 Tier 2 Moderate Contact 15:1 N/A \$ 1,870 \$ 1,430 Tier 3 Low Contact 20:1 Cross country, golf, tennis, track \$ 1,650 \$ 1,320
+Activity Type Level Safety Ratio High School Activity Advisor Pay Assistant Advisor Pay Tier 1 High 50:1 Band, choir, CAST \$ 4,400 \$ 1,650 Tier 2 Moderate 50:1 Drama, yearbook, debate \$ 2,750 \$ 1,100 Tier 3 Seasonal 50:1 Academic Decathlon, color-guard, dance, newspaper \$ 1,650 \$ 825 Athletics Type Description Safety Ratio High School Sport Head Coach Pay High School Asst.
+Coach Pay Tier 1 High Contact 10:1 Football, volleyball, cheer, basketball, wrestling \$ 4,950 \$ 2,750 Tier 2 Moderate Contact 15:1 Soccer, baseball, softball, swim \$ 3,850 \$ 2,200 Tier 3 Low Contact 20:1 Cross country, golf, tennis, track, dance \$ 3,080 \$ 1,320 Middle Sc hool: Athletic and Activiti es Activity Type Description Safety Ratio Middle School Activity Advisor Pay Assistant Advisor Pay Tier 1 High 50:1 Band, choir, CAST \$ 1,870 \$ - Tier 2 Moderate 50:1 orchestra, intramural director \$ 1,100 \$ - Tier 3 Seasonal 50:1 Honor Society \$ 550 \$ - Athletics Type Description Safety Ratio Middle School Sport Head Coach Pay Middle School Asst.
+Coach Pay Tier 1 High Contact 10:1 Football, volleyball, basketball, wrestling \$ 2,090 \$ 1,540 Tier 2 Moderate Contact 15:1 N/A \$ 1,870 \$ 1,430 Tier 3 Low Contact 20:1 Cross country, golf, tennis, track \$ 1,650 \$ 1,320 ¢0.00 "C" Team \$900

 Extra Day Positions

 Position Extra Day Stipend

 Counselor - Secondary 20 \$1000

 FFA Advisor (grandfathered) 60 \$1000

 FFA Advisor 40 \$1000

 Head Nurse 10 \$3500

+Nurse 2 \$1000

-Instructional Coach N/A \$5000
+Instructional Coach 5 \$5000

 Mentor N/A \$900

 School Leadership Team N/A \$900

 School Psychologist 10 \$7500

-Social Worker 10 \$1000 Speech Language Pathologist 10 \$1000
+Social Worker 10 \$1000

+Speech Language Pathologist 10 \$7500